eslint/rfcs/designs/2023-prelints/README.md

     /**
      * The number to add to any violations that occur in the first line of
-     * the virtual file.
+     * the fragment.
 0 if undefined.
      */
     columnStart?: number;